louis-langholtz/PlayRho/README.md

 **NOTE**: These sources make heavy use of the standard C++ library [`assert`](http://en.cppreference.com/w/cpp/error/assert) macro to help confirm correctness of the code logic.
-As such, this library *must* be compiled with the `NDEBUG` preprocessor macro enabled, and of course optimization turned on, to see any kind of performance.
+As such, this library *must* be compiled with the `NDEBUG` pre-processor macro enabled, and of course optimization turned on, to see any kind of performance.

 ## Continuous Integration Status